Chemistry2i/yolo/README.md

-simple yolo achievement for the Github Account for Chemistry2i
+simple yolo achievement for the Github Account for Chemistry2i on 2025/10/02